 Immigration Lawyers Can Help Chicago DREAMers with Deferred Action

 If you entered the United States illegally as a child, you have probably lived in fear of being discovered and deported.
 Moreover, you have probably been denied access to many opportunities because of this fear and your lack of documentation.
 Fortunately, recent legal developments have given people in this situation an option for escaping the constant fear of deportation and obtaining the documentation necessary to access services and opportunities that others take for granted.
 Since 1975, the attorneys of Minsky, McCormick & Hallagan, PC have helped countless individuals navigate the process of immigration to Chicago.
-We are informed of the latest immigration policy updates and stand ready to help those who qualify take advantage of these developments.
+We are informed of the latest immigration policy updates and stand ready to help those who qualify to take advantage of these developments.

 DREAM Act in Chicago

-The Development, Relief and Education for Alien Minors (DREAM) Act is a proposed piece of legislation that would grant legal status to thousands of qualifying individuals.
+The Development, Relief, and Education for Alien Minors (DREAM) Act is a proposed piece of legislation that would grant legal status to thousands of qualifying individuals.
 It applies to those who entered the country illegally as young children, but who have lived here continuously for at least five years and maintained good character during that time.

 Unfortunately, while the DREAM Act was proposed years ago, Congress has yet to pass it.
-To address this problem, the Obama Administration recently announced the “deferred action” program.
+To address this problem, the Obama Administration announced the “deferred action” program.
 This program makes two-year renewable protection from deportation available to many individuals who would qualify under the DREAM Act.
 Chicago immigrants in this category can take advantage of this program by filing a request with U.S. Citizenship and Immigration Services (USCIS).

 To qualify, you must meet the following requirements: